FroggDev/behat-installer/README.md

 # behat-installer

-**This package install BeHat to your projet (or a new project) configured to work with Selenium directly after installing this package.**
+**This package install BeHat to your symfony projet (or a new symfony project) configured to work with Selenium directly after installing this package.**

 Adding additionnal contexts &amp; functionnalities to Behat
 - Advanced demo with Selenium navigation